 Contributions.
 Our definition of nominal transition systems is very general since we leave open what the states, transitions and predicates are.
 The only requirement is that transitions satisfy alpha-conversion.
 A technically important point is that we do not assume the usual name preservation principle, that if $P \xrightarrow{\alpha} P'$ then the names occurring in P' must be a subset of those occurring in P and α .
 This means that the results are applicable to a wide range of calculi.
 For example, the pi-calculus represents a trivial instance where there are no state predicates.
-CCS represent an even more trivial instance where be always returns the empty set.
+CCS represent an even more trivial instance where bn always returns the empty set.
 In the fusion calculus and the applied pi-calculus the state contains an environmental part which tells which expressions are equal to which.
 In the general framework of psi-calculi the states are processes together with assertions describing their environments.
 All of these are special cases of nominal transition systems.

 We define a modal logic with the $\langle \alpha \rangle$ operator that binds the names in $\operatorname{bn}(\alpha)$.
 The fully formal treatment of this requires care in ensuring that infinite conjunctions do not exhaust all names, leaving none available for alpha-conversion.
 All previous works that have considered this issue properly have used uniformly bounded conjunction, i.e., the set of all names in all conjuncts is finite.
 Instead of this we use the notion of finite support from nominal sets: the conjunction of an infinite set of formulas is admissible if the set has finite support.
 This results in a much greater generality and expressiveness.
 For example, we can now define quantifiers and the next-step modalities as derived operators.
 Also the traditional fixpoint operators from the modal mu-calculus are definable through an infinite set of approximants.
-The main technical difficulty is to ensure that formulas and their alpha-equivalence classes are finitely supported throughout, i.e., only depend on a finite set of names, even in the presence of infinite conjunction.